Meshram2001/Deep_logistics_website/video_pipeline/README.md

 This folder contains scripts to help you generate a cinematic 3D India logistics network video (MP4) for the website home page.
 ## What you already have in the website
 The home page video section is already wired to:
-- `main/static/main/videos/Deep_Record.mp4`
+- `main/static/main/videos/india_network_hero.mp4`
-After you render the final hero video, replace that file (keep the same name) to show it on the home page.
+After you render the final hero video, replace that file to show it on the home page.
 ## Step 1: Install Python deps (for geocoding)
 ```powershell
 pip install -r video_pipeline/requirements.txt